Bayesian Nonparametric Space Partitions: A Survey: Applications

-The Mondrian Kernel (MK)~\cite{balog2016mondrian} is the first model to introduce the random feature construction application of BNSP.
-In particular, the MK generates a set of $M$ Mondrian process partitions on the feature space and incorporates all $M$ partitions into one random feature matrix $\pmb{\Phi}\in\{0, 1\}^{N\times (MK)}$.
-As a result, the product of $\pmb{\Phi}_{n_1}^{\top}\pmb{\Phi}_{n_2}$ represents the count of blocks covering both the $n_1$th and $n_2$th data points.
-Moreover, they have shown that both the expectation and the $M\to\infty$ case of $\pmb{\Phi}\pmb{\Phi}^{\top}$ is the Laplace kernel. \cite{o2020stochastic} further extends the cuts into arbitrary directions and characterizes all possible kernels~(including the radial basis function kernel and the Laplace kernel) that the hierarchical partitions can approximate.
+The Mondrian Kernel (MK)~\cite{balog2016mondrian} was the first model to implement the random feature construction based on BNSP models.
+In particular, the MK generates a set of $M$ Mondrian process partitions on the feature space and incorporates all $M$ partitions into one random feature matrix $\bar{\pmb{\Phi}}\in\{0, 1\}^{N\times (MK)}$.
+As a result, the product {$\bar{\pmb{\Phi}}_{n}\bar{\pmb{\Phi}}_{n'}^{\top}$} represents the count of blocks covering both the $n$-th and $n'$-th data points. \cite{balog2016mondrian} shows that both the expectation of {$\bar{\pmb{\Phi}}\bar{\pmb{\Phi}}^{\top}$}, and the case of {$\bar{\pmb{\Phi}}\bar{\pmb{\Phi}}^{\top}$} as $M\to\infty$ results in the Laplace kernel. \cite{o2020stochastic} extends the axis-aligned cuts in the Mondrian Process to arbitrary directions, and characterise all possible kernels~(including the radial basis function kernel and the Laplace kernel) that the hierarchical partitions can approximate.